susanBuck/notes/07_SysAdmin/00_Command_Line.md

 ### Mac - **Terminal**

-Comes installed on Macs by default.
+*Terminal* comes installed on Macs by default.

-Find in `/Users/ComputerName/Applications/Utilities/` or just type `Terminal` into Spotlight.
+Find it in `/Users/ComputerName/Applications/Utilities/` or just type `Terminal` into Spotlight.

 ### Windows - **Cmder**

-Cmder is a Windows front-end for the standard Windows Command Shell (aka `cmd.exe`)
+*Cmder* is a Windows front-end for the standard Windows Command Shell (aka `cmd.exe`)

-Download from <http://bliker.github.io/cmder/> (Make sure you download the **full version**, not the mini version.)
+Download from <http://bliker.github.io/cmder/> (Make sure you download the **full version**, not the mini version).

 The download will give you a zip file; extract this into your `C:\Program Files` directory.